April 27, 1937 – Sandy Dennis:

 “Cleaning gives me more pleasure than anything in the world.
 I’d clean all day long if I could.
 I used to wake up in the middle of the night and start waxing the floor.
 Then I’d lie on it and wait for the shine to rise.
 I just don’t want anyone to say my house smells or looks dirty.“

 Her career started when she was chosen to be an understudy for the Broadway production of Dark At The Top Of The Stairs in 1957.
 Her first film role was Kay, Natalie Wood’s nasty pal in William Inge‘s Splendor In The Grass in 1961.
 The next year she was back on Broadway opposite Jason Robards in A Thousand Clowns, winning a Tony Award.
 Her first lead role was in Any Wednesday (1964), for which Dennis won another Tony, and it made her a star.

 By 1968, Dennis was a big box office draw and the darling of the critics.
-Brooks Atkinson, the NY Times theatre critic wrote:
+Brooks Atkinson, the New York Times theatre critic wrote:

 “Let me tell you about Sandy Dennis.
 There should be one in every home.“

-Yet, her maddening mannerisms were also attracting notice.
+Yet, her maddening mannerisms also attracted notice.
 Dennis was described as giving neurotic and mannered performances; her signature style included running words together and oddly stopping and starting sentences, suddenly going up and down octaves as she spoke, and fluttering her hands.
-She was the only actor I know of who would take pause in the middle of an ”uh”.
+She was the only actor I know of who would take a pause in the middle of an “uh”.

 The New Yorker‘s great film critic Pauline Kael wrote:

 “Sandy Dennis has made an acting style out of postnasal drip.“

 The Hollywood establishment was resentful in 1967, when Dennis, nominated for her role in Who’s Afraid Of Virginia Woolf? refused to attend the Academy Awards, and instead watched them from a New York City restaurant.
 Dennis: